Structural Complexity of One-Dimensional Random Geometric Graphs: Conclusions

 \section{Conclusions}

 In this paper, we examined the complexity of the ensemble of structures (unlabeled graphs) of the one-dimensional random geometric graph model.
 We introduced the ordered graph, which has the nodes labeled according to the order of their underlying locations, and showed that the connected ordered graphs of the model can be used as representatives of the connected structures, up to left-right reversal.
 A disconnected structure can also be represented by the ordered graph by additionally discounting the possible permutations of the connected components.
-Based on the decomposition of the ordered graph into its constituent maximal cliques, we found that the number of ordered graphs and thus of possible structures in the 1D RGG model is upper limited by the $n$th Catalan number.
+Based on the decomposition of the ordered graph into its constituent maximal cliques, we found that the number of ordered graphs and thus of possible structures in the 1D RGG model is upper limited by the $n$th Catalan number, which determined us to identify an interesting connection between ordered graphs and known combinatorial objects, such as Dyck paths and rooted ordered trees.
 This result immediately gave an upper bound on the structural entropy of $2n-\frac{3}{2}\log_2 n - \frac{1}{2}\log_2\pi$ which is universal, in the sense that it holds for any distribution of the point locations and connection range.
-By establishing relationships between the structural entropy and the entropy of the ordered graph, we then investigated the influence of the connection range on the structural entropy for i.u.d. points, in the limit of large number of nodes.
-The obtained upper bound exhibits the expected behaviour of the structural entropy, i.e., as $r$ increases from zero, the structural entropy first increases starting from zero but then decreases when $r$ is bounded away from zero, due to the finite embedding domain.
-In the asymptotically connected regime, the structural entropy normalized by the number of nodes is between $1.44$ and $2$ bits per node.
-We also proposed a simple encoding scheme that reflects the decomposition into maximal cliques and requires $2n$ bits.
+However, the upper bound does not depend on the connection range $r$, whereas the value of $r$ restricts the number of possible ordered graphs.
+By counting the exact number of ordered graphs for given $r$, we then obtained that the number of structures is $\Theta\left(a^{2n}\right)$ with $a = a(r)$, and an improved universal upper bound on the number of structures, which for is attained for uniform distribution of the structures when $r$ is fixed.